Life As A Working Mum : You Can Have It All

 Life As A Working Mum : And Back To Distressed

-After my daughter was a year old though I realized I wasn’t enjoying my girls anymore.
+After my daughter was a year old though I realised I wasn’t enjoying my girls anymore.
 Everything was a chore.
 Everything was hard.
 I was too tired.

 Our mornings are filled with getting everyone ready and getting out the door.
 At 1 and 3, you can imagine how long it takes to get shoes and socks on both of them.
 Not to mention sunscreen in the summer.
 So the morning is spent mostly “working” to get everything done.
 Usually I have a few minutes play with them.
 Then I go to work for a full day.